-Helsel had coached kids on and off the gridiron, and with Gandy’s approval, he’s now developed a dynamic new program called Pray Then Play Sports through his church.
+Helsel had coached kids on and off the gridiron, and with Gandy’s approval, he developed a dynamic new program called Pray Then Play Sports through his church.

 “This league is growing and it’s getting ready to just take off.
 The interest that we have in the league is incredible,” Helsel says.

 “We had been losing kids to city sports every Wednesday night and Sunday morning.
 We went with this: We practice just two nights a week and never past 7:30 p.m.
-We have our games on Friday nights or Saturday mornings,” Helsel says.
+Then we have our games on Friday nights or Saturday mornings,” Helsel says.’

 Through their involvement in the league, kids learn character development.
 Pray Then Play coaches John Marshall and Victor Young say their team came from behind and beat incredible odds to win the championship game at the very last second — 7-6.

-“These kids came back from a record of zero wins and four losses, and they went the rest of the season without losing a game.
+“These kids came back from a record of zero wins and four losses.
+They went the rest of the season without losing a game.
 They just stuck together and played hard,” Young says.